How shifting political landscapes affect the HR function and how to adapt to them

 Several social factors may influence your HR planning, but you need to take into account equalities and diversity in particular.
 Where there is a clear discrepancy of one social group, it’s a good idea to build in ways of opening up new opportunities.
 For example, according to the U.S. Census Bureau, the number of Baby Boomers (Ages 55-70) in the workforce is significantly below that of Millennials (25-35).
 As a result, as Baby Boomers are starting to retire, more Millennials are being hired, and HR is being forced to adjust their workforce planning strategies.
 This shift in demographics has a significant impact on how HR needs to function.

 Additionally, in many cases, diversity has become part of the employer’s brand.
 Diversity brings different perspectives to solving business problems.
 Consequently, identifying diversity gaps can lead to stronger business outcomes.
-Further, since the talent pool is shrinking, diversity offers the potential of accessing a changed market place.
+Further, since the talent pool is shrinking, diversity offers the potential of accessing a changed marketplace.
 It facilitates recruitment and increases retention of top talent.
-It helps organizations more effectively leverage their human resources in order to outperform competitors.
+It helps organizations more effectively leverage their human resources to outperform competitors.

 The Brexit Case

 In 2016, there was no bigger change than Britain’s vote to leave the EU.
 Although there haven’t been significant changes in the market yet, the implications on HR are going to be major.
 As the changes approach, business and HR leaders will be more and more concerned about what the leave result means for them and their employees.
 Rita Trehan, former CHRO at Honeywell and AES Corporation, warned that many businesses have not made adequate preparations for this result.
-According to Trehan:
+According to Trehan, this Leave result will have enormous ramifications for UK businesses and HR teams in particular.
+I know that the vast majority of businesses in the UK did not undertake any contingency planning for this eventuality.
+Today there will be many HR executives who will now be wishing that they’d pressed the senior management team harder and taken control of resource planning for this result at an earlier stage.

-The reality is that business will need to adapt to the new changes quickly and seamlessly.
-In order to do this, they will require technology in order to accelerate organizational transformations resulting from major political changes.
+The reality is that businesses will need to adapt to the new changes quickly and seamlessly.
+To do this, they will require technology to accelerate organizational transformations resulting from major political changes.

 Technology’s Role